 From an international point of view, the legislative regime for structural separation is unprecedented.
 For instance, the break-up of AT&T in the United States occurred pursuant to a judicial determination (and with judicial oversight) following an antitrust suit by the federal government.51 By contrast, in Telstra’s case, there has never been any finding, or even any substantiated allegation, of anticompetitive conduct of a kind for which the appropriate solution would be forcing Telstra to divest some or all of its network.
 Rather, the legislative regime was designed in pursuance of a policy, the apparent assumption of which was that the ongoing vertical integration of the incumbent produced a less efficient and less competitive market than would otherwise be the case.
 For this reason, Telstra’s separation could be described not as remedial or punitive, but as policy-driven and forward-looking.

 - Telecommunications Act 1997 (Cth), schedule 1, parts 3–5.
 This regime is discussed further below, together with part XIC of the CCA.

 - Telecommunications Act 1997 (Cth), schedule 1, part 8.

-- Or a network unit in relation to which a nominated declaration is in force.
+- Or a network unit in relation to which a nominated carrier declaration is in force.

 - See the Competition and Consumer Act 2010 (Cth), section 152AB.
-The long-term interests of end-users raise a number of subsidiary considerations including the promotion of competition, encouraging the economically efficient use of and investment in infrastructure, and achieving any-to-any connectivity.
+The long-term interests of end users raise a number of subsidiary considerations, including the promotion of competition, encouraging the economically efficient use of and investment in infrastructure by which telecommunications services are or may be supplied and achieving any-to-any connectivity.